MicrosoftDocs/cpp-docs/docs/cpp/nonstandard-behavior.md

 ms.date: "11/04/2016"
 ms.reviewer: ""
 ms.suite: ""
-ms.technology: ["cpp-language"]
+ms.technology:
+  - "cpp-language"
 ms.tgt_pltfrm: ""
 ms.topic: "language-reference"
-dev_langs: ["C++"]
+dev_langs:
+  - "C++"
+helpviewer_keywords:
+  - "compatibility and compliance, nonstandard behavior"
+  - "Microsoft-specific, compiler behavior"
-helpviewer_keywords: ["compatibility and compliance, nonstandard behavior", "Microsoft-specific, compiler behavior", "nonstandard behavior, compliance and compatibility"] ms.assetid: a57dea27-dc79-4f64-8a83-017e84841773 caps.latest.revision: 10
+  - "nonstandard behavior, compliance and compatibility" ms.assetid: a57dea27-dc79-4f64-8a83-017e84841773
+caps.latest.revision: 10
 author: "mikeblome"
 ms.author: "mblome"
 manager: "ghogen"
+ms.workload:
+  - "cplusplus"
 ---
 # Nonstandard Behavior
 The following sections list some of the places where the Visual C++ implementation of C++ does not comply with the C++ standard.
 The section numbers given below refer to the section numbers in the C++ 11 standard (ISO/IEC 14882:2011(E)).